justinfrevert/Runtime-Contract-Interactions/README.md

 ### Testing

 To run the tests for the included example pallet, run `cargo test`, in the root.
-To run the tests for the smart contract example, run `cargo +nightly contract test`, or `cargo +nightly test` within the `smart-contracts/example-extension` directory.
+To run the tests for the smart contract example, run `cargo +nightly contract test` within the `smart-contracts/example-extension` directory.

 ### Benchmarks